Engrailed Cross and Indented Cross

 The word 'engrailed' is distantly related to grill, implying protection.
 (Actually, grill is not such a neat analogy for Christians, since although a grill can protect something precious, the precious gift of salvation is not locked away but freely available.
 Indeed, the cross can make us free.)

 The pattern also looks a bit like waves on the ocean; hence an alternative name: Wavy Cross.
-(See also another cross we call a Wavy Cross.)
-Other names include Indented Cross (French/heraldic: Croix Denchée).
+(See also a more recent Wavy Cross.)

-The feature of the Engrailed Cross for Christians is its spikes, which represent the thorns piercing Jesus' head during his Crucifixion (see Crown of Thorns Cross).
+The feature of the Engrailed Cross in a Christian context is its spikes, which represent the thorns piercing Jesus' head during his Crucifixion (see Crown of Thorns Cross).

 A heraldic cross with the spikes pointing both inward and outward resembling the teeth, or rather the dentures, of a dolphin, is called an Indented Cross (Fr: Croix Denchée or Croix Vivrée).